You can add new users both through the Picvario interface and admin panel. Manage access rules is only possible in the admin panel.

 - A new user card opens.

-- Fill in name, surname and email address.
+- Fill in name, surname, email address and other necessary information.
 Set a password or click Generate.

 - Press Save.